KZeni/wp-google-maps/readme.txt

 The easiest to use Google maps plugin!
 Add a customized Google map to your WordPress posts and/or pages quickly and easily with the supplied shortcode.
 No fuss.
 No iFrames and super easy to use!
 Perfect for contact page maps, routes, maps showing delivery areas and any other use you can think of!

-While the free version of WP Google Maps allows you to create a Google map with as many markers as you like, the Pro version allows you to do so much more!
+While the free version of Map Block allows you to create a Google map with as many markers as you like, the Pro version allows you to do so much more!

-The [WP Google Maps Pro Version](http://www.wpgmaps.com/purchase-professional-version/) version allows you create custom Google maps with high quality markers containing locations, descriptions, images, categories, links and directions.
+The [Map Block Pro Version](http://www.map-blockaps.com/purchase-professional-version/) version allows you create custom Google maps with high quality markers containing locations, descriptions, images, categories, links and directions.

 = Lite Version (Free) =
 * The most popular Google Maps plugin on WordPress